surfii3z/setup_alienware/README.md

 ```
 This will be the problem when we want to compile OpenCV with CUDA => We need CUDA 11.1.

-2) Ethernet Controller doesn't have driver in linux kernel < 5.8
+2) Ethernet Controller doesn't have driver in linux kernel < 5.8 ([How](https://ubuntuhandbook.org/index.php/2020/08/install-linux-kernel-5-8-ubuntu/) to update kernel to 5.8)
     - If you use the following command
     ```bash
     lshw -c network